Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under - December 6

 - Odds to win the national championship: +35000

 - In terms of its odds to win the national championship (+35000), Arizona State is 79th in college basketball.
-It is far below that, 88th, according to computer rankings.
+It is five spots below that, 84th, according to computer rankings.

-- Arizona State has a 0.3% chance of winning the national championship, based on its moneyline odds.
+- With odds of +35000, Arizona State has been given a 0.3% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!